pinkli/Nancy-Auth-JWT/Molaware.Nancy.Auth.JWT/readme.md

 ﻿
-Authentication by JWT (Json Web Token)
+Nancy Authentication by JWT (Json Web Token)

 works by checking the Authorization header:
 	Authorization:<token>